pldrouin/amc6821_controller/README.md

 # amc6821_controller
-Utility to interact with an AMC6821 Fan Controller through I2C
+Utility to interact with an AMC6821 Fan Controller through I2C.
+This fan controller is notably used by LX2160A system (e.g. SolidRun HoneyComb LX2 system).

 Depends on https://github.com/pldrouin/libht and https://github.com/pldrouin/libargs .